 The first phase of the fight with the dragon is not unlike Squall’s fist-fight for the jetpack, but instead of starting you off on low health, the dragon causes huge damage and even blocking its attacks barely spares you.
 You have to basically wail on it and hope for the best, it wasn’t very fun, to say the least.
 After that, Kiros (and Ward, if he hasn’t been unmade) joins up and it’s time for a real battle.
 Or… is it?
 When Kyle selected the option to change Kiros’ equipment, the game spawned him and Laguna away from the dragon, and he actually made the mistake of climbing the hill for a bit.
 It turns out that beating the real fight doesn’t even help you, as more dragons keep coming.
 Ugh, I’m so confused about how this is even supposed to play out!

 Squall doesn’t even want to talk to Ellone, he just wants Rinoa to be healthy again.
 Ellone tries to comfort Squall by revealing she’s had something of an upset recently: she tried to change the past to stop Laguna from coming to rescue her (yes, stop!) because his leaving apparently caused Raine to die, via some unexplained series of events that may not even include a single direct influence and by god this game can’t explain anything and I’m not sure it cares to try?
 Furthermore, whatever killed Raine may have also killed her recently-born baby, although the phrasing on that last bit was suspect.
 Ellone tried to change the past to keep Laguna at Raine’s side, but no luck.
 She concludes it may not be possible to change the past after all?
-She adds that she can’t send people into the past if she doesn’t know the person in the past that they’re going to possess, though I’m not sure why she brings this up, as it doesn’t seem to apply to either Raine or Rinoa’s situation.
+She adds that she can’t send people into the past if she doesn’t know the person, though I’m not sure why she brings this up, as it doesn’t seem to apply to either Raine or Rinoa’s situation.
 I mean, sure, she doesn’t know Rinoa, but she knows Squall and his friends, right?
+People who could help Rinoa?
 The writers seem confused about her powers again.
 At this point, Squall completely ignores everything she just said (he probably wasn’t listening to begin with) and becomes obsessed with Ellone changing the past to save Rinoa.

 Now awake, Squall realizes something he should have earlier: the SeeDs that took Ellone away called themselves “Edea’s SeeDs,” so Edea might know where they are, right?
 I can’t be mad at him for realizing this late, as I forgot it myself (in my case, I forgot because I saw that scene months ago, but I suppose it might have been months for Squall too!
 Maybe?
 Final Fantasy is never clear on timeline stuff, as I’ve frequently complained).
 Now that he’s reminded me, I’m annoyed at Cid and Edea for not giving the answer in the first place!
 They were just talking about the need to protect Ellone a few minutes ago!